nomath4u/radiusnetworks.github.io/proximitykit/webbeacon/index.md

 Watch the video [here](http://youtu.be/Ux5R2vZBleI).

-One common request with proximity kit is "How can have an app show the user something when they are near an iBeacon?"
+One common request with proximity kit is "How can I have an app show the user something when they are near an iBeacon?"

 Turns out this is fairly straightforward, there are a few steps.
 And you will be writing code, but Proximity Kit should handle the heavy lifting.